michalsn/michalsn.dev/content/posts/integrating-codeigniter-4-with-auth0.md

 composer require auth0/auth0-php
 ```

 To get started, we need to create a configuration file **app/Config/Auth0.php**.
 It is a good idea to leave the configuration values in the file empty and add them via the **.env** file.
-This will ensure that your wraliw data doesn't end up about the repository.
+This will ensure that your sensitive data doesn't end up in the repository.

 ```
 <?php